PatrickMaiyer/Portapack_Wiki/Update-firmware-troubleshooting.md

 3. Switch to DFU mode as per the section above: *DFU*
 4. Upload the firmware with `dfu-util --device 1fc9:000c --download hackrf_one_usb.dfu --reset`
 5. Reboot the device

-### Update failed on Ubuntu/Mint/Ubuntu based?
-For Ubuntu and Mint user: Ubuntu based distro never maintains their repo for hackrf package.
-You’ll face a lot of weird problems if your hackrf is R9.
-To resolve these, please compile hackrf package yourself, or use other distro.

 ### Alternative environment